-Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings December 2016 or underutilized properties within a predominantly built-up neighborhood or commercial area."5 It is clear the Project Site exactly meets the defined criteria of infill development as per the Comprehensive Plan.
+Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 within the Town.
+The Comprehensive Plan defines Infill Development as "development of vacant or underutilized properties within a predominantly built-up neighborhood or commercial area."5 It is clear the Project Site exactly meets the defined criteria of infill development as per the Comprehensive Plan.
 The Project Site is centered within the core of a developed neighborhood that includes a concentration of single family housing (i.e. Fairways Boulevard, Sandhurst Lane, Brookedge Drive, Morgan Parkway, Fenwick Road, etc.), public and private recreational spaces (nearly 700 acres of open space and parkland within a 1 mile proximity including the Audubon Golf courses, Park Country Club, Amherst State Park, State University of New York at Buffalo North Campus ("UB North Campus") and the Northtown Center at Amherst), UB North Campus as a major regional educational and employment center and direct access to both major regional vehicular transportation networks (including the I-290 and the I-990) and local transportation networks [including Maple Road (County Road 192) and Sheridan Drive (State Route 324)].
 In addition, the Project Site has direct access to primary public infrastructure including sanitary sewers, potable water supply, and the Ellicott Creek corridor as a stormwater conveyance channel.
 The Westwood Neighborhood presents the community with an opportunity to utilize existing public and private investments to facilitate new and significant sources of tax revenue that is complimentary to the existing development in the surrounding vicinity in a manner that is directly aligned with the objectives, goals, and initiatives of the Comprehensive Plan.
-Prior to acquiring the Project Site, the Project Sponsor carefully reviewed the Comprehensive Plan in an effort to establish the preferred redevelopment strategy for the Project Site.
-While the Comprehensive Plan generally provides a broad analysis of the community and \ Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended September 2015 (page A-7) Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings December 2016 specific implementation strategies for multiple planning principles established to guide future development in the Town, the following is a careful examination of the Comprehensive Plan and identification of the Sections that are directly applicable to the Project and its consistency with the Comprehensive Plan.
+Prior to acquiring the Project Site, the Project Sponsor carefully reviewed the Comprehensive Plan in an effort to establish the preferred redevelopment strategy for the Project

+5 Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended February 2011 (page A-7) Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 Site.
+While the Comprehensive Plan generally provides a broad analysis of the community and specific implementation strategies for multiple planning principles established to guide future development in the Town, the following is a careful examination of the Comprehensive Plan and identification of the Sections that are directly applicable to the Project and its consistency with the Comprehensive Plan.
 The outline below has been organized to follow the order and structure of the table of contents of the Comprehensive Plan:

-I. Comprehensive Plan Summary:

-A. Vision Statement:
+I. Comprehensive Plan Summary: A. Vision Statement:

-The Vision Statement for the Town defines community values and aspirations and provides the benchmarks to measure progress in implementing the Comprehensive Plan vis-a-vis three (3) fundamental attributes as discussed below that are intended to sustain the exceptional quality of life for local residents in the Town of Amherst. • Livability is identified as one such fundamental attribute.
+The Vision Statement for the Town defines community values and aspirations and provides the benchmarks to measure progress in implementing the Comprehensive Plan vis-a-vis three (3) fundamental attributes as discussed below that are intended to sustain the exceptional quality of life for local residents in the Town of Amherst.6 • Livability is identified as one such fundamental attribute.
 The Comprehensive Plan identifies a range of lifestyle options within pedestrian friendly mixed use development patterns as a critical component of providing a livable neighborhood.
 The Westwood Neighborhood responds to this desire by providing a mixed use development with a traditional neighborhood center featuring a mixture of single family, rental, condominium and senior housing options.

-\
+-

-Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended
+6 Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended February

-September 2015 (page 2-3).
+2011 (page 2-3).